 Most memorably, he bought me a copy of the Architectural Review when I was 10 (which I still have).
 But more so, he held to a wonder at the possibilities of children’s minds, and this very wonder itself unlocked yet further freedom.

-He wrote to me a year or two ago after being sent a magazine article I was in, saying that he could see in my work now a line of intuitive enquiry that he could trace from those drawings aged 10.
+He wrote to me a year or two ago after being sent a magazine article I was in, saying that he could see in my work now a line of intuitive enquiry that he could trace from my drawings aged 10.
 This, unprompted, was incredibly, and typically, prescient, since it is remaining close and open to intuitive response that is my sole aim in architecture; the rest follows from that.

 I replied to him that under his eye we learned without realising we were learning, and that those couple of years were the truest education I feel I was ever given.